Suryakumar-Selvakumar/Zookeeper-with-Java/README.md

-# Zookeeper with Java 🦁🐪🦇🐇
+# Zookeeper with Java

 A simple Java project where I built a console-based zoo watcher program.
 The application allows zookeepers to check on different animal habitats through ASCII art and text descriptions.

+The project was implemented in stages:

 1. **Stage 1 - Print first lines of code:**
    Print an introductory message and basic status updates for animals.